 - Avocados

-- Pears
+- Berries

 - Corn

-- Broccoli
+- Nuts

-How to Protect Your Plants from Squirrels
+Top Ways to Protect Your Plants from Animals

-Below are 5 ways to keep squirrels out of your garden to protect your fruits, vegetables, and nuts from squirrels.
+Below are 5 ways to keep them out of your garden to protect your fruits, vegetables, and nuts from squirrels.
 Some involve building structures around your plants and others are suggestions for not making your yard a 24-hour all you can eat restaurant.
-Try one or a combo of these tactics to squirrel proof your produce.
-All of these ideas will help keep animals, such as squirrels, rabbits, and deer, out of your yard.
-How to get rid of squirrels is not easy but I recommend trying some of the following methods that we have had some luck with.

 Cover Plants with Mesh or Netting